annagarbier/exampleCode/README.md

 A lightweight prototype of a language-based drawing tool.
 This javascript interface accepts natural language text like "draw a big blue square in the top left" or "make a tiny triangle", and generates a corresponding drawing on the screen.

-This is a quick proof-of-concept sketch, beginning to think about the relationship between linguistic and visual communication: *how do we (humans) talk about visuals?
+This is quick proof-of-concept code, beginning to think about the relationship between linguistic and visual communication: *how do we (humans) talk about visuals?
 How do computers talk about visuals?
 How do we talk to computers about visuals?*

 ![Image](https://github.com/annagarbier/exampleCode/blob/master/nlpDraw/nlpDrawImg.png)